inspec/inspec/docs/resources.rst

 group
 =====================================================
-Use the ``group`` InSpec audit resource to test groups on the system.
+Use the ``group`` |inspec resource| to test groups on the system.

 Syntax
 -----------------------------------------------------
-A ``group`` InSpec audit resource block declares a group, and then the details to be tested, such as if the group is a local group, the group identifier, or if the group exists:
+A ``group`` |inspec resource| block declares a group, and then the details to be tested, such as if the group is a local group, the group identifier, or if the group exists:

 .. code-block:: ruby